Multiple scales analysis of a nonlinear timestepping instability in simulations of solitons: Linear stability

 Linear theory predicts an SBDF or ERK+DIRK scheme to be unstable if there are eigenmodes with $|\sigma| > 1$.
 If we do find unstable modes, then we should verify their applicability by checking how their predicted growth rates compare to the corresponding numerical simulation.
 While the results of this linear analysis correspond to the numerical solution of the linearized initial value problem \eqref{eq:KdV-lin}, we will compare the predictions against the fully nonlinear initial value problem \eqref{eq:KdV} posed on the periodic finite interval and with soliton initial conditions.

-We solve the eigenvalue problems for SBDF1 (Forward-backward Euler), SBDF2, SBDF3, SBDF4, RK222, and RK443 for many fixed pairs of dispersion parameters $\alpha$ and timestep sizes $\Delta t$ sampled from the ranges $0.003 \le \alpha \le 0.02$ and $0.0006 \le \Delta t \le 0.05$.
-Appendix~\ref{sec:evp-examples} discusses how eigenmodes were determined to be well-resolved, provides some example eigenspectra for each scheme, and discusses some general patterns we have observed.
+We solve the eigenvalue problems for SBDF1 (Forward-backward Euler), SBDF2, SBDF3, SBDF4, RK222, and RK443 for many fixed pairs of dispersion parameters $\alpha$ and timestep sizes $\Delta t$ sampled logarithmically from the ranges $0.003 \le \alpha \le 0.02$ and $0.0006 \le \Delta t \le 0.05$.
+Appendix~\ref{sec:evp-examples} provides example eigenspectra for each scheme and discusses our criteria for finding well-resolved, non-spurious eigenmodes.

 For all six schemes, we find that there are \textit{multiple} unstable modes, i.e., modes with amplification factors $|\sigma| > 1$.
 These comprise a small fraction of the overall spectrum, but nonetheless predict that there are modes of the linearized problem \eqref{eq:KdV-lin} that will grow over time.
 We limit our focus to the fastest growing of these unstable modes.
 For a given $(\alpha, \Delta t)$, these are the eigenvalues $\sigma$ with the largest absolute value, which correspond to the growth rates $\lambda$ with largest real part.
 If the linear theory is successful, these fastest modes will serve as reasonable estimates for the growth of the numerical instability in the corresponding simulations.